craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Alchemy System.md

 ### Mechanics
 #### Production
-The act of creating an alchemical product by a player is both an in-game performance that include collecting ingredients, equipment, and knowledge, and a roll of Intelligence (Arcana / Alchemist's Tools) for mechanical effect.
+The act of creating an alchemical product by a player is both an in-game performance that include collecting ingredients, equipment, knowledge, and creativity, as well as a roll of Intelligence (Arcana / Alchemist's Tools) for mechanical effect.

 When this check is performed during downtime, or by an NPC, one would "take ten", and calculate as though they had rolled a ten on the die.

 x | Detail
 --- | ---